Rwanda: University of Manchester Fully-funded Masters Scholarships 2020/2021 for Rwandan Students

 Eligible Countries: Rwanda

 To be taken at (country): UK

-Eligibility: The University of Manchester master’s scholarships are aimed at talented applicants, especially from disadvantaged backgrounds.
+Eligibility: Our master’s scholarships are aimed at talented applicants, especially from disadvantaged backgrounds.
 To apply for a scholarship, you must:

 - have at least two years’ relevant post-graduation work experience (this does not include unpaid internships or voluntary work);